ThaakirahA/movie-rental-system/ARCHITECTURE.md

 # Domain

-The system belongs to the **Entertainment and Movie Rental domain**.
+The Movie Rental System belongs to the **Entertainment and Media domain**.
-It provides an online platform where users can browse and rent movies digitally through a web application.
+It provides a digital platform where users can browse and rent movies online instead of visiting a physical rental store.

 ---

 # Problem Statement

-Traditional movie rental stores require customers to physically visit a store to rent movies.
-This is inconvenient for users who prefer online access to entertainment services.
+Traditional movie rental stores require customers to travel to a physical location to rent movies.
+This can be inconvenient and time consuming for users.

-The Movie Rental System provides an online platform that allows users to browse available movies, rent them digitally, and manage their rentals from anywhere using a web application.
+The Movie Rental System provides an online platform where users can browse available movies, rent them digitally, and manage their rental history from anywhere using a web application.

 ---

 # Individual Scope

-This system will be developed as an individual project and will include the following core functionality:
+This project will be developed as an individual system focusing on the core features of an online movie rental platform.

+The system will include:

+### User Features

+* User registration
-* User registration and login
+* User login and authentication
-* Browsing available movies
+* Browse available movies
-* Searching movies
+* Search for movies
-* Renting movies
+* Rent movies
-* Viewing rental history
+* View rental history

+### Administrator Features

+* Add new movies
+* Update movie information
+* Remove movies
-* Administrator management of movie catalog
+* Manage movie availability

 ---

 # C4 Model Architecture

-The system architecture is described using the **C4 Model**, which explains the system at different levels.
+The system architecture is described using a simplified version of the **C4 Model**.
 The diagrams included are:

 1. System Context Diagram